mystery000/codec/README.md

 ##### Mod Status
 Enabled Mods are in the `/codec/.codec/enabled-mods` folder inside the user's persistent codec folder.

-If you use the `codeccli` to enable a Mod the Mod Bash scripts get symlinked from the `mods` folder into the `enabled-mods` folder.
+If you use the `codexcli` to enable a Mod the Mod Bash scripts get symlinked from the `mods` folder into the `enabled-mods` folder.

 If you disable the Mod all scripts/symlinks of the Mod in the `/codec/.codec/enabled-mods` folder get deleted.